iwahbe/jsonian/README.md

 - Applying JSON formatting take at most `jsonian-mode` - `prog-mode`.

+- Parsing a javascript file is much more complicated (and thus expensive) then parsing a JSON file.

 ### Formatting a large buffer

 This tests applying formatting to a very large (42M) JSON file that is compressed to